leegee/Mootools-Knob/README.md

 Initial Control Value
 ---------------------

-The initial value of the control comes from either the *monitor* elements' value, or the *options.value*/the *data-value* attribute of the *element*, or from the element's *value* field, in that order.
+The initial value of the control comes from either the *monitor* elements' value, or the *options.value* (which may come from the *data-value* attribute of the *element*), or from the element's *value* field, in that order.

 CSS
 ---